-By law, residential properties must be valued solely by the market approach, using comparable verified sales from the study period July 1, 2016 through June 30, 2018 to determine value for the 2019 reappraisal.
-If necessary, sales from the prior five years can also be used.
-These same statutes require the adjustment of sales prices within this study period to the end of the data period, June 30, 2018.
+By Colorado law, residential properties must be valued solely by the market approach using verified sales of similar homes.
+The study period of July 1, 2016 to June 30, 2018 was used to determine values for the 2019 reappraisal.
+The law also requires that all sales prices within the study period are time adjusted to reflect the actual market conditions on the June 30, 2018 appraisal date.

 Look up the Time Trend Adjustment for the specific Market Area and property type, month and year in which the property was sold using the 2019 Residential Time Trend information.
 Use this formula to calculate the adjusted price: original sales price X time trend adjustment = adjusted sales price.

 Take a home sold in Market Area 102 in February of 2017 for $400,000.
 The files show the Time Trend Adjustment factor is 1.0117.